Varonis Systems (VRNS)

 For software companies like Varonis Systems, gross profit tells us how much money remains after paying for the base cost of products and services (typically servers, licenses, and certain personnel).
 These costs are usually low as a percentage of revenue, explaining why software is more lucrative than other sectors.

 Varonis Systems’s robust unit economics are better than the broader software industry, an output of its asset-lite business model and pricing power.
 They also enable the company to fund large investments in new products and sales during periods of rapid growth to achieve outsized profits at scale.
-As you can see below, it averaged an excellent 80% gross margin over the last year.
-That means Varonis Systems only paid its providers $19.96 for every $100 in revenue.
+As you can see below, it averaged an excellent 78.8% gross margin over the last year.
+Said differently, roughly $78.83 was left to spend on selling, marketing, and R&D for every $100 in revenue.

 Varonis Systems Trailing 12-Month Gross Margin

-In Q3, Varonis Systems produced a 78.2% gross profit margin, down 5.5 percentage points year on year.
-Varonis Systems’s full-year margin has also been trending down over the past 12 months, decreasing by 4 percentage points.
+Varonis Systems’s gross profit margin came in at 78.9% this quarter, down 4.6 percentage points year on year.
+Varonis Systems’s full-year margin has also been trending down over the past 12 months, decreasing by 4.1 percentage points.
 If this move continues, it could suggest a more competitive environment with some pressure to lower prices and higher input costs.

-Varonis Systems’s expensive cost structure has contributed to an average operating margin of negative 22% over the last year.
-Unprofitable, high-growth software companies require extra attention because they spend heaps of money to capture market share.
-As seen in its fast historical revenue growth, this strategy seems to have worked so far, but it’s unclear what would happen if Varonis Systems reeled back its investments.
+Varonis Systems’s expensive cost structure has contributed to an average operating margin of negative 23.5% over the last year.
+Unprofitable software companies require extra attention because they spend heaps of money to capture market share.
+As seen in its historically underwhelming revenue performance, this strategy hasn’t worked so far, and it’s unclear what would happen if Varonis Systems reeled back its investments.
 Wall Street seems to be optimistic about its growth, but we have some doubts.

-Analyzing the trend in its profitability, Varonis Systems’s operating margin decreased by 2.7 percentage points over the last two years.
+Looking at the trend in its profitability, Varonis Systems’s operating margin decreased by 2.1 percentage points over the last two years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
 Varonis Systems’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

 Varonis Systems Trailing 12-Month Operating Margin (GAAP)

-Varonis Systems’s operating margin was negative 22.2% this quarter.
+Varonis Systems’s operating margin was negative 17.5% this quarter.
+The company's consistent lack of profits raise a flag.

 If you’ve followed StockStory for a while, you know we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can’t use accounting profits to pay the bills.